sodabubblewine/sodabubblewine.github.io/README.md

 10. Once upon a time, logic was correct reasoning.
 Humans were special because they reasoned in ways that no other creature could.
-The division of logic into its purportedly formal and informal parts was a grand mistake: at best they are poor names for pools between which the practices of paraphrasing are more or less effective.
+The division of logic into its purportedly formal and informal parts was a grand mistake: at best they are poor names for poles between which the practices of paraphrasing are more or less effective (but do not be fooled into taking effectiveness as a criterion of logic).

 11. Arguments express inferences, or so we are told: what evidence there is for either the argument or the inference is in need of closer examination.